cloudamqp/amqp-client.js/README.md

 | amqp-client.js | 70.000 msgs/s | 89.000 msgs/s |
 | amqplib | 60.000 msgs/s | 99.000 msgs/s |

-The reason amqp-client is slower to consume is that to maintain browser compatibility for the websocket client `DataView` are used for parsing the binary protocol instead of `Buffer`.
+The reason amqp-client is somewhat slower to consume is that to maintain browser compatibility for the websocket client, [`DataView`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView) are used for parsing the binary protocol instead of [`Buffer`](https://nodejs.org/api/buffer.html).

 Module comparison